 Close your eyes for a moment and see what comes to mind when you think of the word ‘beautiful’.

-When I did this exercise, I thought of scenic nature spots, beauty pageants, and heard songs that have the word “beautiful “in the lyrics.
-You may have pictured something similar to or different from what I saw.
+When I did this exercise, I thought of scenic nature spots, beauty pageants, and heard songs that have the word ‘beautiful’ in the lyrics.
+You may have pictured something similar or different from what I saw.

-However, over the years, our propensity to recognize beauty has steadily diminished because of the influence of the media and society, which propagates a distorted concept of beauty.
+However, over the years, our propensity to recognize and appreciate beauty in the world has steadily diminished because of the influence of the media and society, which propagates a distorted concept of beauty.
 Beauty is now being positioned as a scarce resource that we should all be striving for.
 Advertisers and the mainstream media makes beauty seem like a commodity that you need to earn, buy or acquire.

-This has created a social eco-system where everyone’s on an eternal quest for attaining beauty, oblivious to the fact that it’s readily available to us in abundance everywhere we look.
+This has created a culture where everyone’s on a quest for attaining beauty, oblivious to the fact that it’s readily available to us in abundance.
 As kids, we knew that beauty is like a shy flower that would bloom only when we nourish it with our love and attention.